3DBull/VisuWeigh/docs/development.md

 ## Collect
+After finding very limited data availability for this project, two methods were considered for data collection.
+1. Collect data from a farm with a scale and camera apparatus
+2. Scrape relevant data from online auction sites

+While the first approach offered the opportunity for higher quality data, it would be expensive and time consuming to set up.
+In addition, many set ups would have to be put in place on many farms to get a variety of animal information.
+The second option was chosen even though the data is lower quality due to the availability, variety, and quantity of data.

+### Implementation of Web Scraper
+Web scraping was started with “scrapy”, a python library that is common for scrawling websites and scraping data.
+Although, promising at first, scrapy proved too limiting in capability for the complexity of the JavaScript auction sites.
+I moved to a more powerful library called “selenium” which could handle the intricacies of digging into the site.
+This was effective in simulating human input to pass the verification as well as load and parse the JavaScript window.

+### Building the Pipline
+Once the collection was started, there were many challenges that arose in getting accurate information.
+The main challenge was from the timing of the information.
+ON the auction stream the cows are run through in batches, as they are allowed to enter, the information is placed on the website by someone on site.
+This manual entry of information means the data is often delayed with respect to the images.
+Sometimes the information would change several times before the correct information would be displayed.
+Sometimes the information for a cow or group of cows would not be displayed at all.
+A few strategies were attempted to avoid bad data from these inconsistencies.
+The first method was to record information only after a switch in weight, then stop recording after a certain length of time.
+This worked with a measure of accuracy, but bad data was still being collected.
+The second attempt included a cow detection for each collection point using the yolov3 neural network.
+Surprisingly, this made the data only slightly cleaner.
+On the third attempt, the cleaning of data was taken offline and correlated larger chunks of data at a time.
+This allowed for all the raw data to be collected for future utilization.
+Processing the network on every datapoint was extremely time-consuming.
+Some effort was extended to implementing multiprocessing for the offline job.
+The full prediction of any cow data was added to the dataset in this stage.
+This prevented the need to run the predictor on the dataset again at a later time.
+Once the processing time was decreased with utilizing multiple cores, the prediction process was placed back online in the collection script.
+Three workers were implemented for predicting and saving the data while the main script grabbed the data every second and placed it in a queue for the workers.
+With this optimization, I was even able to run two instances of the collection program at the same time pulling from two different auction locations simultaneously.
+Unfortunately, with no filtering on the data collection end, very high volumes of data must be collected and stored.
+The first side effect of collected a large amount of data was file size.
+All my structured data was stored in one file, which caused slower read/write access.
+The scraper program was then modified to create a new file for every unique day and auction location.
+After this optimization, the bottleneck was the hard drive.
+Using an external HDD for data storage created a read/write bottleneck especially when collecting from two auctions simultaneously.
+The queues would back up with data to be written.
+This is ok as long as the memory/paging file is a sufficient size, but not acceptable as the project scales.
+A hardware change to M.2 SSD to support the data volume needs.

+The auctions run in different locations on different days of the week.
+I was able to automate the process of collecting from these different locations at different times using the Windows Task Scheduler.
+After performing the multiprocessing optimizations, I was able to schedule more than one auction at a time.

 ## Clean
 One of the most important aspects of machine learning is data cleaning.
 Careful consideration must be made for what makes